With summer on its way, keep on planting the vege garden to fill the gaps for bountiful harvests.

 - Regularly apply liquid fertiliser to promote vigorous, healthy growth.

 - Kumara shoots will be available to buy in garden centres in November.
 They require ample space, free draining soil and not too much fertiliser.
 Harvest in autumn.
+However it is not really recommended to grow kumara in Auckland.

 - Plant seedlings of cosmos, lobelia, marigold, petunia, salvia, begonias, impatiens and zinnia